simon-pepin/simon-pepin.github.io/research.md

 permalink: /research/
 ---

-In my PhD work, under the supervision of [Joseph Ayoub](http://user.math.uzh.ch/ayoub/), I introduced and studied *motives of smooth commutative group schemes* and a new *motivic t-structure* on the *triangulated category of mixed 1-motives* over a general base scheme.
+In my PhD, I introduced and studied *motives of smooth commutative group schemes* and a new *motivic t-structure* on the *triangulated category of mixed 1-motives* over a general base scheme.
+I am now developping applications of this category to various questions in arithmetic geometry.

+More recently, I am studying the geometry and motives of moduli spaces and stacks of bundles.

 #### Papers: